martinpickering64/carolinegreson.com/content/schools/index.md

 featured: false
 ---

 ## Working with School Groups

-I have led many successful workshops over the years, working with groups in schools throughout the age range from pre-school through junior school to high school.
+I have led many successful workshops over the years, working with groups in schools throughout the age range from preschool through junior school to high school.

 Children love working with willow and often surprise themselves (and their teachers) with the quality of the work they are able to produce, leading to a great sense of achievement.